 This is why sarcastic people are so good at understanding abstract concepts and solving complex problems.

 Have you ever noticed you feel down when you’ve been inside all day but when you walk outside your mood instantly changes?

-Sunlight isn’t just good for your bones it can actually prevent mood disorders like depression.
+Sunlight is not only good for your bones but also prevent mood disorders like stress and depression.

 The vitamin D you get from the Sun acts as a mood stabilizer and releases pleasurable hormones in your brain.

 This is why people in countries with less sunlight are more likely to be depressed.
 All you need is 10 minutes of direct sunlight to literally and figuratively brighten up your world.

 12. Dopamine Addiction:

 Why is it so easy to stare at your phone for hours on end?
 A recent study found that texting and social media trigger the release of dopamine in your brain.